-Clinical Laboratory Science professionals (also sometimes called Medical Laboratory Technologists or Medical Technologists) are highly skilled scientists who discover the presence or absence of disease and provide data that helps physicians determine the best treatment for the patient.
+Medical laboratory science professionals (also called clinical laboratory scientists or clinical laboratory technicians) are highly skilled scientists who discover the presence or absence of disease and provide data that help physicians and other care providers determine the best treatment for the patient.

-Although they are not often personally involved with patients, laboratory technologists and technicians play a crucial role in the process of providing personalized care.
-They generate vitally important data for identifying and treating cancer, heart disease, diabetes, and many other health conditions.
+Although they are not often personally involved with patients, medical laboratory scientists and technicians play a crucial role in the process of providing personalized care.
+They generate vitally important data for identifying and treating cancer, heart disease, diabetes and many other health conditions.

-Clinical Laboratory Technicians (CLT), or Medical Laboratory Technicians (MLT) are associate-degreed professionals, while Clinical Laboratory Scientists (CLS) or Medical Technologists (MT) are baccalaureate-degreed professionals.
-Much of the laboratory work performed by these professionals is the same, but CLTs focus on collecting, processing, and analyzing biological specimens, performing laboratory procedures, maintaining instruments, and relating findings to common diseases or conditions.
+Medical laboratory technicians and clinical laboratory technicians have associate degrees, while medical laboratory scientists have baccalaureate degrees.
+Although some of the laboratory work performed by these professionals is the same, laboratory technicians focus on collecting, processing and analyzing biological specimens; performing laboratory procedures; maintaining instruments; and relating findings to common diseases or conditions.

-CLS/MTs have many similar responsibilities, but because they have a more extensive theoretical knowledge base they conduct more advanced testing, such as molecular diagnostics and highly involved microbiological and cross-matching blood tests.
-They also evaluate and interpret laboratory results, integrate data, solve problems, consult with physicians, conduct research, and evaluate new test methods.
-CLS/MTs also are more likely to advance to management positions (Explore Health Careers).
+Medical laboratory scientists perform these same tasks, but because they have a more extensive theoretical knowledge base, they conduct more advanced testing, such as molecular diagnostics and highly involved microbiological testing and cross-matching blood for transfusion.
+They also evaluate and interpret laboratory results, integrate data, solve problems, consult with physicians, conduct research and evaluate new test methods.
+Medical laboratory scientists also are more likely to advance to management positions.”
+(Explore Health Careers)

 Advisor: Gayla Adams-Wright

-Gayla has been part of the K-State family since 2004 and has experience advising students across multiple areas, including: Clinical Laboratory Sciences, Pre-Chiropractic, Pre-Veterinary Medicine, Pre-Optometry, Pre-Occupational Therapy as well as Physical Science and Life Science interdisciplinary degrees.
+Gayla has been part of the K-State family since 2004 and has experience advising students across multiple areas, including: Medical Laboratory Sciences, Pre-Chiropractic, Pre-Veterinary Medicine, Pre-Optometry, Pre-Occupational Therapy as well as the Physical Science and Life Science interdisciplinary degrees.